rayluo/github-pages-overwritter/README.md

 Github Page Overwriter
 ======================

-This is a Github Action that overwrites your Github Pages branch with the content of current workdir, thus deploy/publish without polluting your repo history.
+This is a Github Action that overwrites your entire Github Pages branch (by replacing all commits in that branch with one commit of the content of current workdir), therefore deploy/publish without polluting your repo history.

 * This is a [summary of what `Github Page Overwriter` is](#what-is-it)
 * If you can't wait to get started, this is the [tutorial](#how-to-use-it)